sonalsannigrahi/Archers-Final/LogBook.md

 Minh Tuan Nguyen - This week, I finished the game's sound system and added the ability to pause the game.
 Next week, I will add encription to the game with Tarcisio.

-Saba Tavdgiridze - Implemented the rectangle class( Rigid object ) which will be a basis of an array class in the game.
+Saba Tavdgiridze and Nícolas Lopes - Implemented the rectangle class( Rigid object ) which will be a basis of an array class in the game.